AnimatingLegend/Funkin-Week7/README.md

 # Friday Night Funkin' (Week 7 Port)

+## WARNING !!!
+This branch for Funkin-Week 7 has been archived due to commit issues, and old code. this branch will most likely not be worked on anymore so you shouldn't expect much here.
+If you want to be up to date with stuff then just follow the remaster branch instead lol; Thanks. ~ leg

+## About this Repository
 This is a Github repository for Friday Night Funkin' v0.2.8, one of the versions of the game thats only on a select few of web-pages, and no site of an OFFICIAL source code.

 ## Disclaimer !!